A revision for Heisenberg uncertainty relation based on environment variable in the QCPB theory: Quantum geomertainty relation

 We propose such a geometric condition can be consistently obtained as a complete quantum theory of a solvable proposal.
-Without loss of generality, we abstractly give the most general form of quantum geomertainty relation (QGR) \begin{theorem}[Quantum Geomertainty Relation (QGR)] The standard deviation for the operator $\hat{A},\hat{B}$ satisfies the QCPB that does not covariant commute and then the quantum geomertainty relation (QGR) is
+Without loss of generality, we abstractly give the most general form of quantum geomertainty relation (QGR)